 NEWSLETTER 211 EN

-The WFOE and its most important organs
+its most important corporate bodies

 With the following summary, we would like to provide an introduction to the most important organs of a Wholly Foreign-Owned Enterprise (“WFOE”) in the People’s Republic of China (“PRC”).

 A WFOE is an investment vehicle for foreigners who want to establish a company in China.
-A WFOE has a separate legal status with limited liability of the shareholders (limited by the amount of registered capital to be injected into the WFOE).
-Contrary to a Joint Venture (“JV”), the share-holders of a WFOE must be foreign nationals (including legal persons), which includes Hong Kong, Macau and Tai-wan nationals.
+A WFOE has a separate legal status with the limited liability of the shareholders (limited by the amount of registered capital to be injected into the WFOE).
+Contrary to a Joint Venture (“JV”), the shareholders of a WFOE must be foreign nationals (including legal persons), which includes Hong Kong, Macau and Tai-wan nationals.

 Chinese nationals are not permitted to become shareholders of a WFOE.
-However, if a Chinese national sets up a company outside of Mainland China (e.g. Hong Kong, Cayman Islands or British Virgin Islands), then this entity will be considered a foreign company.
+However, if a Chinese national set up a company outside of Mainland China (e.g. Hong Kong, Cayman Islands or the British Virgin Islands), then this entity will be considered a foreign company.
 Therefore, it may become a shareholder in a WFOE.

 a) Shareholders and Shareholders’ Meeting